 Market Models: Pure Competition, Monopolistic Competition, Oligopoly, and Pure Monopoly

 A modern economy has many different types of industries.
 However, an economic analysis of the different firms or industries within an economy is simplified by first segregating them into different models based on the amount of competition within the industry.
 There are 4 basic market models: pure competition, monopolistic competition, oligopoly, and pure monopoly.
-Because the competition among the last 3 categories is limited, these market models are often referred to as imperfect competition.
+Because market competition among the last 3 categories is limited, these market models imply imperfect competition.

-Monopolistic competition is much like pure competition in that there are many suppliers and the barriers to entry are rather low.
+Monopolistic competition is much like pure competition in that there are many suppliers and the barriers to entry are low.
 However, the suppliers try to achieve some price advantages by differentiating their products from other similar products.
 Most consumer goods, such as health and beauty aids, fall into this category.
-Suppliers try to differentiate their product as being better so that they can justify higher prices or to have a larger market share than the competition.
+Suppliers try to differentiate their product as being better, so that they can justify higher prices or to increase market share.
 Monopolistic competition is only possible, however, when the differentiation is significant or if the suppliers are able to convince consumers that they are significant by using advertising or other methods that would convince consumers of a product's superiority.
 For instance, suppliers of toothpaste may try to convince the public that their product makes teeth whiter or helps to prevent cavities or periodontal disease.

 An oligopoly is a market dominated by a few suppliers.
+Although supply and demand influences all markets, prices and output by an oligopoly are also based on strategic decisions: the expected response of other members of the oligopoly to changes in price and output by any 1 member.
 A high barrier to entry limits the number of suppliers that can compete in the market, so the oligopolistic firms have considerable influence over the market price of their product.
-However, they must always consider the actions of the other firms in the market when changing prices, because they are certain to respond in a way to neutralize any changes so that they can maintain their market share.
+However, they must always consider the actions of the other firms in the market when changing prices, because they are certain to respond in a way to neutralize any changes, so that they can maintain their market share.
 Auto manufacturers are a good example of an oligopoly, because the fixed costs of automobile manufacturing are very high, thus limiting the number of firms that can enter into the market.

 Pure Competition Is Best for the Consumer

-From the consumer point of view, pure competition is the best type of market, because it gives consumers the greatest consumer surplus.
+From the consumer point of view, pure competition is the best type of market, because it gives consumers the greatest consumer surplus and maximizes total surplus for the economy.
 From an economic standpoint, pure competition is also the easiest model to analyze, so this is the first market model that will be covered in depth.